 Master of Arts in Teaching (Secondary Education)

+Your pathway to teaching is ready!
+This flexible, online master’s program is designed for career changers and will prepare you for secondary teacher certification.
 The online Master of Arts in Teaching (MAT) is a flexible, practical and convenient pathway to teaching.
-With this program, you can:
+With this program, you will benefit from:

-• Completion.
+• Flexible Pace/Schedule.
+Design a course schedule that fits your life.
 Complete the program in as little as 12 months or go at your own pace.
+Begin in fall, spring or summer semesters.

 • License Transfer.
 Transfer your Kansas Teaching License to other states upon completion of additional license transfer requirements, if any.